nupurchatterjee01-com/Telecom-Customer-Churn-Analysis/README.md

 5. Features :

-1. Introduction -
+A. Introduction -
 Customer churn is a major challenge in the telecom industry because losing customers directly impacts revenue and profitability.
 This dashboard analyzes churn patterns, customer behavior, and business impact to support data-driven retention strategies.

-2. Business Problem -
+B. Business Problem -
 The company is experiencing customer attrition, resulting in revenue loss and reduced customer lifetime value.
 The goal is to identify the key drivers of churn and prioritize customers who are most likely to leave.

-3. Dashboard Goal -
+C. Dashboard Goal -
 .
 Measure overall churn performance.
 .
 Identify high-risk customer segments.
 .
 Understand churn drivers.
 .
 Quantify revenue impact.
 .
 Support retention decision-making.

 4. Key Visuals :